 Employers registered under the Child Care Act 1991 may participate in the EWSS.

-All employers who wish to avail of the EWSS, even if already registered for the Temporary Wage Subsidy Scheme (“TWSS”), must apply via ROS and submit a declaration of their eligibility for the new scheme.
+All employers who wish to avail of the EWSS, even if previously registered for the Temporary Wage Subsidy Scheme (“TWSS”), must apply via ROS and submit a declaration of their eligibility for the scheme.

 Excluded from the scheme are employees who are connected (e.g. spouse, sibling, child) with the employer unless such employees were on the payroll of that employer and received a payment, during the period from 1 July 2019 to 30 June 2020.

-The scheme is a weekly flat-rate amount payable per eligible employee based on gross weekly wages as follows:
+The scheme is a weekly flat-rate amount payable per eligible employee based on gross weekly wages.
+The revised scheme will run until end of January 2021.

 Employer’s PRSI for those employees for whom a subsidy is being claimed, will apply at a rate of 0.5%.